Lemoncode/from-react-to-redux-ts/03 Add redux/readme.md

   import { actionsDefs } from '../const';
   import { fetchMemberList } from '../api';
   ```
   - As our action is an asynchronous call to an API, we need two functions: one to start the request to the server and a callback once the request is completed.
 The first function will be named _fetchMemberListRequestStart_ and it is the one that we will export.
 This function will call _fetchMemberList()_ from our API, but it returns a promise, which is not a pure function.
 This means that we cannot return it directly to the reducer.
-A dispatcher is the solution to this problem, it does the magic that allows to insert the result of actions into the reducers wheel.
+A dispatcher is the solution to this problem.
+The access to the dispatcher within the action is provided by redux-thunk middleware.
+The dispatcher does the magic that allows to insert the result of actions into the reducers wheel.
 Precisely, the second function that we need is the one provided to the dispatcher.
 It returns the result of the action, which is the list of members, once the request to the API is completed:

   ```diff
   import { MemberEntity } from '../api/model';